Monastrell Grape Variety: Spain’s Hidden Gold

-By: James lawrence / Last updated: January 4, 2024
+By: James lawrence / Last updated: July 22, 2024

-Estimated reading time: 8 minutes
+Estimated reading time: 15 minutes

 Great terroir may influence a regional wine style’s nuances, but the raw materials enable the magic to happen.
 Fortunately, Spain has both.
 The Iberian Peninsula boasts some of Europe’s most varied and complex terroir, supported by an eclectic palate of internationally renowned grape varieties.
 The most important of these is undeniably Tempranillo [pronunciation: tehm-prah-nee-yoh].
 Spain’s most famous red grape is increasingly planted in regions as diverse as Australia’s Yarra Valley and California’s Sonoma County.
 The grape has a multitude of synonyms: Tempranillo is known as Tinto Fino or Tinto del Pais in Ribera del Duero and Toro, where it ripens to produce immensely concentrated and structured wines.
 Yet in Catalunya, growers know the variety as ‘Ull de Llebre.’
 In the arid plains of Castilla – La Mancha, you’ll be drinking a glass of Cencibel.
 Across the border in Portugal, winemakers blend Tinta Roriz in their ancient cellars.
 Others call it Aragonez.
 It is one of the most ubiquitous grapes in Europe and one of the most heavily planted in the world.
 But Tempranillo is every bit the equal of Cabernet Sauvignon and Syrah.

-Guide to Spanish Red Wine: Read more
+Guide to Spanish Wine Grape Varietals: Read more

 Its etymology is well-known to all growers of this versatile grape.
 Tempranillo’s name comes from the Spanish word temprano, meaning ‘early,’ with ripening in early (ish) September, although this varies depending on the local conditions.
 It has been part of Spain’s viticultural landscape for centuries, grown in a varied mosaic of soil types, climates, altitudes, and aspects.
-However, there is some disagreement about the grape’s genetic origins, and at which point it became part of Spain’s wine heritage.
+However, there is some disagreement about the grape’s genetic origins, at which point it became part of Spain’s wine heritage.
 Some have suggested that Tempranillo is genetically related to Pinot Noir (a grape prone to mutation), while others regard this as utter nonsense.
-A more likely theory is that it is the Valdepenas grape grown in California’s central valley region.
+A more likely theory is that it is the Valdepenas grape grown in California’s Central Valley region.

 In the 1600s, Spain established colonies across Central and South America, bringing back many local species of flora and fauna.
 Unfortunately, its exact date of arrival on Spanish shores will possibly never be determined.
 Another theory suggests that Tempranillo is a mutation of Argentina’s family of Criolla grape varieties – they have a close genetic relationship, and this theory is certainly plausible.
 In the 16th century, the first Spanish missionaries brought European black-skinned grapes to South America.
 These grapes were crossed with local varieties, which eventually gave rise to the Criolla family.
 The National Institute of Agricultural Technology in Argentina has been studying the DNA of the Criolla family for some time now – their findings may hold the answer to this mystery.